SayaniBoral/Sentiment-analysis-with-LLM/docs/Functional Specification.md

 ### Use Case 1:

 A local shoe store owner wants to put in a new order for shoes.
 He has different types that he wants to order.
 He is interested in knowing what kind of shoes people are buying these days so that he can make a more informed decision.

+### Use Case 2: